 Although winter poses many challenges to the citizens of winter cities, it also brings many blessings to our cities.
-For instance, snow, which is an affluent source of water supply and a winter tourism resource, is a precious asset for the citizens of winter cities.
+For instance, snow, which is an abundant source of water and a winter tourism resource, is therefore a precious asset for the citizens of winter cities.
 In 1982, the first Northern Intercity Conference was convened in Sapporo under the philosophy "Winter is a Resource and an Asset".
 The conference was introduced to offer an opportunity for cities in northern regions around the world to gather and discuss common issues that often face cities with harsh winter climate.
-In 2004, our original network of northern regions expanded into a network of winter cities around the globe, aiming to gain broader perspectives and to work together not only with cities in norther regions, but also with other winter cities around the world.
+In 2004, our original network of northern regions expanded into a network of international winter cities, aiming to gain broader perspectives and to work together not only with cities in northern regions, but also with other winter-climate cities around the world.
 Along with this expansion of the network, the association changed its name from the International Association of Mayors of Northern Cities (IAMNC) to the World Winter Cities Association for Mayors (WWCAM).
 Since then, the World Winter Cities Conference for Mayors has continuously been held.

 The greatest benefit of the Mayors Conference is that mayors-top leaders in city management-can gather face-to-face, candidly discuss, and share knowledge on challenges facing winter cities.
-Many winter cities have adapted the outcomes of the past conferences into their city planning.
-In recent years, our association has worked to play a role in the international community in addressing environmental issues and other challenges that require global cooperation, while continuing to share information and technologies beneficial to create livable winter cities.
+Many winter cities have incorporated the outcomes of the past conferences into their city planning.
+In recent years, our association has worked to play a role in the international community in addressing environmental issues and other challenges that require global cooperation, while continuing to share information and technologies beneficial in creating livable winter cities.
+Since 2016, the theme of "Unique Urban Development Inspired by Winter Cities and shared with the world" has set a new direction for the Mayors Conferences.